sdedalus/jekyll-now/about.md

 permalink: /about/
 ---

-I'm a Senior consultant at Improving Enterprises, ocasional users group speaker, and former Parkour coach.
-In addition I have an extensice collection of hobbies none of which are collecting.
+I'm a Senior consultant at Improving Enterprises, occasional users group speaker, and former Parkour coach.
+In addition I have an extensive collection of hobbies none of which are collecting.

 ### More Information